Baldassare Castiglione: The Fortunes of the Courtier

 The Book of the Courtier caught the "spirit of the times" and was speedily translated into Spanish, German, French, Polish, and English.
 One hundred and eight editions were published between 1528 and 1616 alone.
 (Pietro Aretino's La cortigiana is a parody of this famous work.)
 Castiglione's depiction of how the ideal gentleman should be educated and behave remained, for better or for worse, the touchstone of behavior for all the upper classes of Europe for the next five centuries.
 It was one of many Italian dialogues and treatises written during the Renaissance that explored the ideal gentleman, including Stefano Guazzo's Civil Conversation (1581) and the Galateo (1558) by Giovanni Della Casa, the sourcebook for later etiquette guides.

 Nowhere was its influence greater than in England, where it was translated by Sir Thomas Hoby in 1561 and is a recognizable source for Shakespeare.
 In 1572, Edward de Vere, 17th earl of Oxford and one of Elizabeth's courtiers, sponsored Bartholomew Clerke's Latin translation and wrote the Latin foreword to it.
 Queen Elizabeth's tutor and later secretary, Roger Ascham, wrote that a young man who carefully studied The Book of The Courtier would benefit from it more than from three years travel in Italy.
-Later commentators have not infrequently accused it of advocating superficiality (with "slight justice" according to June Osborne), yet it has also been called, “The most important single contribution to a diffusion of Italian values” throughout Europe.
+Later commentators have not infrequently accused it of advocating superficiality (with "slight justice" according to historian June Osborne), yet it has also been called "The most important single contribution to a diffusion of Italian values" throughout Europe.
 The definitive study of reception of The Courtier is Peter Burke's The Fortunes of the Courtier: The European Reception of Castiglione's Cortegiano, Penn State University Press, 1995.